Skip to Content

 The institutional refund policy will be applied to all other non-federal aid received by the student unless instructed to do otherwise by the donor or sponsor of the funds.

-If the amount disbursed to the student is less than the amount he or she earned, the Financial Aid Office will notify the student of their eligibility and give him or her the opportunity to receive that aid.
-If the amount disbursed to the student is greater than the amount he or she earned, then unearned funds must be returned.
+If the amount disbursed to the student is less than the amount they earned, the Financial Aid Office will notify the student of their eligibility and give them the opportunity to receive that aid.
+If the amount disbursed to the student is greater than the amount they earned, then the unearned funds must be returned.

 Aid will be returned in the following order (as required under regulation):